huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 * `func_mounts` - (Optional, List) Specifies the file system list.
 The `func_mounts` object structure is documented below.

+* `custom_image` - (Optional, List, ForceNew) Specifies the custom image configuration for creating function.
+  The [object](#functiongraph_custom_image) structure is documented below.
+  Changing this will create a new resource.

 The `func_mounts` block supports:

 * `mount_type` - (Required, String) Specifies the mount type.
 Options: sfs, sfsTurbo, and ecs.